JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 Drawing the measured layouts on the canvas.

 Now, for a direct mental mapping, and getting back to the examples above.
-The example using `Columns` and `weights` would be the most efficient one because we are measuring child **during the composition phase**.
+The example using `Columns` and `weights` would be the most efficient one because all the information for measuring children is already available **during the composition phase**.

 The custom layout example highlights how childs **must be measured and positioned during the measure step**.
 We have basically reimplemented a subset of the features already offered by `Column` for the sake of the example.